14 Things to Do Now to Prepare for Back to School

-Life gets chaotic during the school year with all those online class meetings, sports practices and rehearsals.
-Create a message center so everyone in the family can keep track of schedules and appointments when it’s time to head back to school.
-Here’s how to build your own home message center or purchase one that is ready to go.
+Life can be chaotic during the school year with all those online class meetings, sports practices and rehearsals.
+Create a message center so everyone in the family can keep track of schedules and appointments.
+You can build a home message center or purchase one that is ready to go.

 Stock up on Supplies

-Whether you homeschool or send your child off to a private or public school, there’s a good chance they’ll need some supplies for when they head back to school.
+Whether you homeschool your child or send them off to a private or public school, there’s a good chance they’ll need some supplies.
 Many schools provide a list of everything your child will need.
 Stock up on pencils, erasers, markers and rulers now so they are ready to go on day one.
-And keep your school supplies organized so you can find them when you need them.
-Try these 10 easy DIYs for a home office.
+And keep your school supplies organized so you can find everything when you need them.

 Create a Homework Station

 Prepare for distance learning and homework by creating a comfortable environment where your student can focus on the tasks at hand.
-Create a space they can get their work done with little to no distractions.
-You can build this sleek pipe desk in just a couple hours.
+Create a space they can do their work with little to no distractions.
+You can build this sleek pipe desk in just a couple of hours.

 Get a lap desk

 This folding lap desk is perfect for doing school assignments on the go.
-It can be used as a laptop stand, travel desk, breakfast table, kids study desk and much more.
-There is also extra storage space under the desktop and the legs fold in flat, making these trays easy to store and very portable.
+It can function as a laptop stand, travel desk, breakfast table, kids study desk and much more.
+There’s also extra storage space under the desktop.
+And the legs fold in flat, making these trays easy to store and portable.
 It’s the perfect accessory for your school technology.

 Prepare for Mornings

-Start preparing for school before the first day.
-Now’s the time to get ready for those hectic early mornings.
+Now’s the time to prepare for those hectic early mornings.
 Get in the habit now of making lunches the night before.
 About two weeks before school starts, have your children go to bed a little earlier each night and wake up to an alarm clock so they’re ready for the first day.
-Try these 11 ways to organize a pantry (and all those school snacks) on a budget.

 Make Sure Work is Completed

-Did your child have school work to complete over the summer?
+Was your child assigned school work to complete over the summer?
 Make sure they’ve done their reading and any summer homework packets.
-Here are 11 tips for creating a relaxing reading area.